74Genesis/74Genesis/README.md

 ## About
 👨‍💻 Hello, My main specialization is frontend (more than 5 years of experience).
-But I also work as a full node.js developer if necessary.
+But I also work as a full-stack developer with node.js if necessary.

 💼 During my professional career, I managed to work in a digital agency, a fintech company and as an independent freelance developer.
 I have experience working in a team environment, experience managing small teams and an interest in the commercial success of the product.